liupeirong/MLOpsManufacturing/common/azureml_appinsights_logger/README.md

 # Overview
 Logs text and metrics in Azure ML, App Insights, and console with a single call.
 Also supports tracing in App Insights.

+> Disclaimer: This package is built by Microsoft engineers, but it is not an officially supported Microsoft package.

 # How to use

 ## 1. Add dependencies